-Starring childlike Ben Russell and regressively adolescent Cassandra Vagliviello.
+Starring Ben Russell and Cassie Daly

 Always Working Artists is the company of director Jeremy Rice and writer Kate Rice.
-In 2014 the company produced Improvilicious: the Improvised History of Theatre for the Melbourne International Comedy Festival, 3 Seeds: short plays by Afeif Ismail at the Blue Room Theatre Perth, Royals by Kate Rice for Melbourne Fringe Festival and Monologue for a Murderer by Kate Rice at La Mama Courthouse Theatre.
-In September 2015, Always Working Artists will present Run Kitty Run by Tiffany Barton and My Worst Ever Night at the Best School Ball Ever at the Melbourne Fringe Festival.
+Recent productions include Shoot From The Hip by Justin Cheek for the 2015 Melbourne Fringe Festival, Improvilicious: the Improvised Guide to High School for the 2015 Comedy Festival; 3 Seeds: short plays by Afeif Ismail at the Blue Room Theatre Perth, Royals by Kate Rice for 2014 Melbourne Fringe Festival, Monologue for a Murderer by Kate Rice at La Mama Courthouse Theatre and Improvilicious: the Improvised History of Theatre for the 2014 Comedy Festival.

 Improvilicious! is perfect for schools: 50 minutes plus Q&A, completely self-contained, teacher’s pack with classroom activity plans and curriculum links, student participation and ENTERTAINING!
 You class will think you’re the COOLEST EVER teacher if you book one or more of our Improvilicious shows to come to your school.

 Improvilicious: The Improvised Guide to the Internet: Years 5 – 8